|

 the bombs. she was abandoned. later sinking.
 This disaster claimed the lives of

-many of the Steam Packet crews.
 7. P.S.
 PRINCE OF WALES launched 14-4-1887 Gross Tonnage 1,547.2 Length (OA)

 341.6ft' Pass, Acc Ist Class 1088.
 3rd Class 458 Trial speed 24:25